 Arriving at our lodge overlooking the Sabie River, the remainder of the day is free for you to rest and take it easy.
 Relax in the rambling gardens, lie back in a hammock by the pool and look out for hippos, crocodiles and other wildlife along the river.
 Tonight we get a taste of Shangaan culture - enjoying a traditional dance performance and an African-style dinner.

-From the Panoramic Route we travel to the renowned Timbavati Private Game Reserve, located within Greater Kruger National Park.
-Timbavati shares an unfenced border with Kruger National Park, allowing wildlife to move freely between the national park and private game reserve.
+From the Panoramic Route, we travel to the renowned Timbavati Private Game Reserve, located within Greater Kruger National Park.
+Later this afternoon we embark on a game drive in Timbavati.
+The reserve shares an unfenced border with Kruger National Park, allowing wildlife to move freely between the national park and private game reserve.
 Timbavati is best known for its famous white lions, first sighted here in 1975.
 Today the game reserve is home to more than 40 mammal species, including the Big Five of Africa - lion, leopard, rhino, elephant and buffalo.
 In Timbavati, north of Sabi Sand Game Reserve, a diversity of over 360 birds have been recorded, so bird lovers will have plenty to see here.

 We start day four with an early morning game drive in this game-rich wilderness, going in search of the Big Five, cheetah, zebra, giraffe, a variety of antelopes and other wild animals.
-In the afternoon we embark on an exhilarating game walk in Timbavati Game Reserve.
-The game walk is an exciting way to move more slowly and quietly through the bush, spotting creatures, big and small, from close quarters and taking in the sounds, smells and sights of the untamed wilderness up close.
+After lunch, we set off on an afternoon game drive in Timbavati Game Reserve.

 We stay at an unfenced, authentic tented camp in en-suite canvas, safari tents, set on raised platforms under thatched roofing.